GENE LOCI IN CATS

 COLOURPOINT OR HIMALAYAN PATTERN (ALBINO SERIES)

-Colourpoint is a series of alleles (also known as temperature-sensitive albino).
+Colourpoint is a series of alleles (also known as temperature-sensitive albino) due to 2 mutations in the Tyrosinase (TYR) gene.
 The order of dominance is C > cb/cs > ca > c.
 The alleles cs and cb are co-dominant to each other and expression of these is temperature sensitive with the pigmentation being restricted to the cooler extremities of the body: muzzle, ears, tail and legs.
 Colourpoint cats in colder regions generally have darker body colour and more extensive points while those in warmer regions generally have paler bodies and smaller coloured areas.
 This can also be demonstrated by bandaging a cat's limb while it is moulting - the newly grown fur will be paler because the bandaged area is relatively warm.
 Colourpoint expression is also age-related, with older cats tending to be darker than younger cats.

 True albino cats (absence of pigment) are rare because the more dominant alleles must be absent in order for albino to show up.
-Almost all blue-eyed white cats are due to the epistatic white gene or the white spotting gene which mask pigment.
+Almost all blue-eyed white cats are due to the epistatic white / white spotting gene which masks pigment.

 The C gene codes for the enzyme tyrosinase, the first step in pigment production.